AsynchronousAI/cobalt/README.md

 - `make`
 This will result in 2 files in the lxx folder, lxx and lxxc.
 You can test the shell using `./lxx` and try some code then install it to your PATH/$PATH.
+### lua-lxx (OPTIONAL)
+This is an optional tool for converting Lua source code to LXX source code.
+This is not required to use LXX but is a nice tool to have.
+- `make lua-lxx` - Make sure you didnt clean the build folder or this will fail You will find newly compiled binaries at lxx-1.0.0/lua-lxx.
+If you install in the next step it should be in your PATH/$PATH.
+You can use this by making a `compile.lua` in your cwd and running `lua-lxx` and the new code should be in the terminal.

 ### Installing
 #### For python3
 - `sudo make setup` - Make sure you didnt clean the build folder or this will fail, this also requires python3 but installs with `python3`